Glitched/dotfiles/README.md

 * Karabiner-Elements
 * Ranger
 * Coc Language Support for Neovim
+* Starship
 The future potentially includes VSCode, Emacs, and Vivaldi support.

 ## Installation

 **Warning:** If you want to give these dotfiles a try, you should first fork this repository, review the code, and remove things you don’t want or need.
-Don’t blindly use my settings unless you know what that entails.
-Use at your own risk!
+Don’t blindly use my settings unless you know what that entails. _Use at your own risk!_

 ### Using Git and the bootstrap script